wolfwood87/wolfwood87/README.md

-### Hi, I'm Derek 👋
+## Hi, I'm Derek 👋

 Hi and welcome to my Github page.
-I'm a full stack web developer with a passion for new technologies and
+I'm a full stack web developer with a passion for new technologies.

-Here are some ideas to get you started:
+### My portfolio

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning Next.js Angular